If asked to describe the ideal product to sell, you might say something like “large profit margin,” or “easy to produce” or “high market demand.”

 - How much can you sell an online course for? $50 – $5,000

 - What skills do you need to create an online course?
 Some writing and video editing skills.
-Software like Camtasia makes this more accessible.
+Software like Camtasia or Movavi makes this more accessible.

 We’ve seen the slow democratization of education over the past decade or so, and that will only continue—in part because of online courses.